McKleans-Scripts/mk-jobgarage/README.md

+## RECOMMENDATION
+I recommend you now use Jim-JobGarage as he will keep his updated and more optimized.

+[Jim-JobGarage](https://github.com/jimathy/jim-jobgarage) = Job garage for grabbing job related vehicles

+# vv This Script is not maintanined.

 # garage.lua
 This is a simple business job locked garage script, This scripts spawns 1 vehicle in a set location for the specified job.